philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

 8. Locate the **Items** property and click in the text box.

 9. In the expression, locate **[@Visits]** and replace it with `Filter(Visits,'Scheduled End' >= DatePicker1.SelectedDate)`.
 The full expression should look like the following.
 (You may find it easier to cut-and-paste the whole expression).
-(This is filtering the view by visits with a scheduled end later than the date in the date picker)
+(This is filtering the view by visits with a scheduled end later than the date in the date picker).

    ```
    SortByColumns(